Living street

 A living street or residential street is a street designed with the interests of pedestrians and cyclists in mind.
 Living streets also act as social spaces, allowing children to play and encouraging social interactions on a human scale, safely and legally.
 Living streets consider all pedestrians granting equal access to elders and those who are disabled.
 These roads are still available for use by motor vehicles; however, their design aims to reduce both the speed and dominance of motorized transport.
 The reduction of motor vehicle dominance creates more opportunities for public transportation.

 Living Streets achieve these strategies by implementing the shared space approach.
 Reducing demarcations between vehicle traffic and pedestrians create a cohesive space without segregating different modes of transportation.
 Vehicle parking may also be restricted to designated bays.

 These street design principles first became popularized in the Netherlands during the 1970s, and the Dutch word woonerf (lit. residential grounds) is often used as a synonym for living street.

 Overview

 Current street infrastructure in the US

 The U.S. Department of Transportation's Manual on Uniform Traffic Control Devices focuses primarily on vehicular traffic and how to optimize its movement.
-Streets are developed to simplify the tasks of the road and to create uniformity.
-Uniform look and feel of the road reduces perception/reaction time giving everyone similar interpretations which is vital for their performance.(2) The design of the traffic control devices also creates a constant when maintenance is required.
-These devices focus on the vehicle user to provide adequate meaning and command.
+Streets are developed to simplify the tasks of the road and to create uniformity—uniform look and feel of the road reduces perception/reaction time, giving similar interpretations across roads and drivers.
+The design of the traffic control devices, which focus on the vehicle users, create a constant for when maintenance is required.
 Conversely, the concept of a living street focuses on creating healthier, more walkable, and more livable places while optimizing environmental benefits.
 Living streets aim to prioritize the safety of all street users, especially more vulnerable groups such as pedestrians and cyclists, by improving infrastructure to accommodate all street users.
 The living street puts a higher priority on the pedestrians rather than the vehicle traffic.